Mulga Bill’s Bicycle Band

 The Polaris Inn in Nicholson Street, Carlton and functions at the Emu Bottom Homestead in Sunbury were amongst the regular gigs, but the band played at a wide range of other events in and around Melbourne including festivals, weddings, dances and concerts.

 By late 1972 several members were finishing their studies and four members: Tony Britz, Liz Eager, Barry Golding and Peter McDonald decided to commit to the band and commence playing and touring full time.
 Liz Vincent who had been playing violin and Ian Sullivan who had been playing double bass, in what had by then been reduced to a six person band, decided they could not fully commit.
 This necessitated recruiting a new fiddle player, Chris Bettle and a new bass player, Marsh Robinson.
-Jo Beams also joined around this as the band’s full time female vocalist and Jim Nichols joined as the band’s full time ‘roadie’.
+Jo Beams also joined around this time as the band’s full time female vocalist and Jim Nichols joined as the band’s full time ‘roadie’.
 When Jo and Jim plus Peter McDonald left the band in late 1973 Clive Willman became the sound manager.
 Other members recruited to the band in 1974-5 included Peter Howell (double bass), Geoff O’Connell (electric bass and vocals), John Langmead and Lionel O’Keefe (guitar and vocals).

 The year after the band formally disbanded in July 1975 the ABC Music Department approached the band in 1976 to record sufficient studio-based material for three 45 minute radio programs.
 This was a final opportunity for the six members of the final band line up to record much previously unrecorded concert performance material as well as to develop some new material.
 In doing so they were joined by Marsh Robinson (this time on guitar) and Brian Gamble (on drums).
 These programs, narrated by Chris Bettle, Liz Eager and Barry Golding were digitally remastered many years later by Barry’s son, Karri Golding and distributed mainly to former band members as three set CD.